-- Family and friends.
+Family and friends.
 Start with the obvious.
 Don't hesitate to ask other family members to help out with caregiving and ease your load a bit.
 Figure out what you need, and be direct.
 See if your brother can start handling your mom's doctor's visits.
-Or ask your teenage daughter to take your mom out for a movie so you can get some time off.
-Some people may be more willing to help than you expect.
+Or ask your teenage daughter to take her out for a movie so you can get some time off.
+You might find they're more willing to help than you thought.

-Where can a caregiver find this help?
-One option is to consult with a geriatric care manager.
-You'll probably have to pay for his or her services, but they may be enormously helpful.
-Geriatric care managers can help you find caregiving resources in your area, guide you on financial and legal issues, and coordinate different types of care.
+Talk about your loved one's needs with a geriatric care manager.
+You may need to pay for his services, but he can help you find caregiving resources in your area, guide you on financial and legal issues, and coordinate different types of care.
 Together, you can come up with a caregiving plan.